juju/docs/src/en/charms.md

 Generally, you follow a simple three-step procedure: deploy, configure, and expose services.
-The sub-sections in the left navigation pane under **Juju Charms** explore in detail this procedure as well the everyday operations you are likely to perform as you work with Juju Charms.
+The sub-sections in the left navigation pane under **Juju Charms** explore in detail this procedure in addition to the everyday operations you are likely to perform as you work with Juju Charms.